 If you can't see any ketones, be patient.
 It typically takes 2-3 days for your body to deplete glycogen stores, so don't expect to be in ketosis after just a day of low-carb.
 Remember, ketosis is a favourable condition and an indication that your body uses fat for fuel but you can lose weight even without being in ketosis.
 Diet high in fat, adequate in protein and low in carbohydrates is naturally sating, making you less hungry and, therefore, help you lose weight.

 Why You Should Think Twice Before Going "Zero-carb"

 There is no need to go "zero-carb" eating unless you are doing Restricted Ketogenic Diet for therapeutic reasons.
 Most people experience all the great fat loss and health benefits of the Ketogenic diet at 20-30 grams of net carbs per day.
 Remember, more ketones won't help you burn significantly more calories.
 You simply need to find your optimal carbs level to sate your appetite and feel good.

-Also, as I explained in one of my previous posts, in cases of autoimmune hypothyroidism (Hashimoto's), a very low-carb diet is not recommended.
+No diet plan fits all and not everybody can follow a very low-carb diet.
+Even Dr Volek and Dr Phinney noted that there is not enough evidence that a very low-carb diet (such as less than 20 g net carbs) is beneficial for those with preexisting thyroid or adrenal conditions.
 Dr. Broda Barnes, who spent over 50 years on thyroid research, suggested in his book “Hypothyroidism: The Unsuspected Illness” that the minimum amount of carbohydrate intake for patients with hypothyroidism should at least 30 grams of net carbs.

 I hope you enjoyed reading my post.
 To find out more about the ketogenic diet and keto-friendly recipes, check out my apps KetoDiet, KetoDiet Basic and my Kindle book!